 Day 9: Margaret River

-Breakfast at a favourite local café while watching surfers riding the waves of one of the world’s most renowned breaks.
-Then meander down the streets of Margaret River and peruse its eclectic craft and produce stores.
+Meander down the main street of Margaret River, and peruse its eclectic craft and produce stores.
+Choose one of many local cafes for breakfast.
 Today, taste your way around the region’s abundant cellar doors, from wine, beer and gin, to dairy and sweet treats.
 Between tastings, stop for lunch at one of the Margaret River’s great restaurants.
 Feast into the evening as you unwind back at your hotel with a platter of local produce collected throughout the day.